 Zoom (Zoom status)

 Zoom is available to all students, faculty and staff, and enables online meetings and live course delivery.
 Breakout rooms and other tools are available.
-Meeting attendees do not need to have the Zoom client installed to attend a session; they can attend via their chosen web browser.
+Meeting attendees should have the Zoom client installed to attend a session.

 Log in using the Illinois Zoom Portal